 Although it's not the largest city in Virginia, the historic capital Richmond does have a population of over 200,000, and a metro population of more than 1.2 million.
-A prosperous business and government hub with a wealth of exceptional museums, several hip neighborhoods for retail and dining, and a growing GLBT population, this lively city on the James River has a handful of popular gay bars as well as a few mainstream spots with very strong followings in the community.
+A prosperous business and government hub with a wealth of exceptional museums, several hip neighborhoods for retail and dining, and a growing LGBT population, this lively city on the James River has a handful of popular gay bars as well as a few mainstream spots with very strong followings in the community.

-There's no specific gay neighborhood in Richmond, although funky Carytown is the area where you're most likely to bump into fellow GLBT folks while shopping, dining, or bar-hopping.
+There's no specific gay neighborhood in Richmond, although funky Carytown is the area where you're most likely to bump into fellow LGBT folks while shopping, dining, or bar-hopping.
 As you continue east, through The Fan and Downtown, you'll find some of the city's top gay clubs.
 And although the bustling entertainment areas known as the River District, Shockoe Slip, and Shockoe Bottom also have quite a few noteworthy bars and restaurants, they're more hetero in terms of nightlife.

 Richmond Gay Bars and Clubs